reliforp/reli-prof/README.md

 # About
-This is a software intended to be a PHP profiler written in PHP.
+This is a software intended to be a sampling PHP profiler written in PHP.
 It can read information from running PHP process, by parsing ELF binary of the interpreter and reading memory map from /proc/\<pid>/maps and using ptrace(2) and process_vm_readv(2) with FFI.

 # Status